buxxi/trivia-game/ServerMigration.md

 - [x] Move game logic to the server side
 - [x] Make the client communicate with the server
 - [x] Make the monitor communicate with the server
-- [ ] Replace ResponsiveVoice with dependency on self-hosted Text2Speech
+- [x] Replace ResponsiveVoice with dependency on self-hosted Text2Speech
 - [x] Use LESS (or migrate to SASS) by build time instead of runtime
 - [x] Use NPM-modules for client/monitor
-- [ ] Make a dumb AI that random guesses and disconnects
+- [ ] Make a dumb AI that random guesses and disconnects and make the game stable
 - [ ] Dockerify that process
-- [ ] Merge to master and rename project
+- [ ] Merge to master, rename project and update how to deploy